SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-fieldbus.html.md

 * To start communication between the gateway and the OPC UA server, click "Add OPCUA device".
 An OPC UA server may host many devices as part of its object model.
 * Enter a name for the OPC UA device.
 * Enter the absolute "browse path" of the OPC UA device.
 The browse path of the device is configured on the OPC UA server and represents the "root" of the OPC UA device in the OPC UA server object model.
 * Select the type of the child device from the drop-down box.
-To add new device types, see "[Configuring Fieldbus device types](#configure)" below.
+To add new device types, see [Configuring Fieldbus device types](#configure) below.
 * Click "Add".

 Cumulocity will now send a notification to the OPC UA agent that a new device is ready to be managed.
 This may take a few seconds.